thomasjpfan/ml-workshop-intro/README.md

 If you are not familiar with git, you can download this repository as a zip file at: [github.com/thomasjpfan/ml-workshop-intro/archive/master.zip](https://github.com/thomasjpfan/ml-workshop-intro/archive/master.zip).
 Please note that I may add and improve the material until shortly before the session.
 To update your copy please re-download the material a day before the session.

+## Running the notebooks

-## Installation
+### Local Installation

-This workshop requires `conda` to be installed on your local machine.
+Local installation requires `conda` to be installed on your machine.
 The simplest way to install `conda` is to install `miniconda` by using an installer for your operating system provided at [docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html).
 After `conda` is installed, navigate to this repository on your local machine:

 ```bash
 cd ml-workshop-intro